Wisdom Book Practice Circle: The Wisdom Way of Knowing | Introduction and Chapter One

 This vision of wisdom needs to draw from springs that bypass our human tendency to divide and conquer.
 This Wisdom is universal.
 Cynthia states:

-Cynthia invites people of all faiths, spiritual paths or simply the inquisitive into reading this book.
+Cynthia invites people of all faiths, spiritual paths or simply the inquisitive to read this book.
 I personally know 30-year-olds who do not belong to a particular faith tradition, nor have a practice, and found this book accessible, enlightening and reassuring.

-Cynthia in her book Wisdom Way of Knowing offers deep insights in how one enters into this Wisdom consciousness.
+Cynthia offers deep insights in how one enters into this Wisdom consciousness.

 “A Wisdom School is as much about creating and tending the receptivity of the container as it is about the delivery of the teaching.
 Here, then, the Wisdom experience becomes more than the sum of its parts.”